• Skip to content

 Dr Marcus Dymond

 My research interests are primarily related to biological membranes.
 Biological membranes are ubiquitous in all living organisms and have a wide range of applications in the biomedical, environmental and life sciences.
-The breadth of my research publications in areas as diverse as the mechanism of action of anti-cancer compounds, through to control mechanisms of phospholipid homeostasis, the plausibility of the existence of life on other planets, as well as studies characterising the physical behaviour of lipid-protein and lipid-DNA mixtures is a good demonstration of this diversity.
+The breadth of my research publications in areas such as the mechanism of action of anti-cancer compounds, through to control mechanisms of phospholipid homeostasis, the plausibility of the existence of life on other planets, as well as studies characterising the physical behaviour of lipid-protein and lipid-DNA mixtures is a good demonstration of this diversity.

 In recent years, my research has focused in two, more applied, science areas.
 These are, firstly, in vitro synthetic biology, using 3D printed devices to construct biosensors for on-demand biomolecule synthesis, which have for applications in vaccine production.
 And, secondly, understanding and modelling lipid composition changes in cells using lipidomics.